NilsKujath/sttk/README.md

 After you have installed Docker, make sure that Docker is running by running: `docker --version`, which should indicate a version that is `>= 26.0.0` and the corresponding build, i.e. `Docker version 26.0.0, build 2ae903e`

 You should then run `docker info` which returns some information in the case docker is running.
+If the output indicates that the Docker Daemon is not running, makes sure to start the Docker Engine or to have Docker Desktop open.

 #### Git